 Where to get Activated Charcoal:

 Most natural health stores carry activated charcoal in loose powder or capsule form and it is also available online.
 I keep both the powdered and capsuled forms on hand in case it is needed for poisoning and I use the powdered in a small glass jar for tooth brushing.
-Make sure that the charcoal is from wood or coconut sources and not petroleum based.
-This is one of the highest quality forms I’ve found and it is made from coconut hulls.
+Make sure that the charcoal is from wood or coconut sources and not petroleum-based.

-After using the activated charcoal for a few months and swishing with diluted regular 3% hydrogen peroxide when I remember (at the recommendation of a dental hygenist) I am really happy with how white my teeth have gotten!
+After using the activated charcoal for a few months and swishing with diluted regular 3% hydrogen peroxide when I remember (at the recommendation of a dentist) I am really happy with how white my teeth have gotten!

-Here’s a recent picture (cropped from a photo at a family wedding so it looks pixilated).
+Here’s a recent picture (cropped from a photo at a family wedding so it looks pixellated).
 Notice the difference?

 What do you think?
 Am I crazy… would you try it for whitening your teeth?
 Tell me below!